Meet Lauren Newby

 North House Folk School

-As a 2021 craft education intern, I was welcomed into North House’s community.
-My cohort—Alex Blust, Mary Tripoli, and Wesley Hathaway—took up every inch of the milling shop that year.
-We taught each other everything we learned in classes and pulled stories out of instructors with brats around the fire ring.
-Breaking from the rigidity of machine shop woodworking, I got to know wood through hand and eye.
-Beginning in the woods and splitting it apart offered an intimate look into how wood grows, and how it may react to carving, bending, or drying.
+It's hard to believe four years have already passed since I was a craft education intern at North House.
+Since then, North House has been a constant source of inspiration and support.
+Our 2021 intern cohort—Alex Blust, Mary Tripoli, Wesley Hathaway, and I—took up every inch of the Milling Shop that year.
+We shared everything we learned in our respective classes and pulled stories out of visiting instructors with brats around the fire ring.
+As an intern, I learned to break from the rigidity of machine shop woodworking I was accustomed to, getting to know wood through eye and feel.
+Starting a project in the woods by splitting apart a log offered an intimate look into how wood grows and the story it carries, informing us as to how it may then react to carving, bending, or drying.

 Nels Diller